For the latest blog post, please refer to Fet Blackboard Programme Sites – Example (2018).

 A basic menu list (see Example 1 above and information below) could usefully include (and remember, these are guidelines only as specific needs will vary according to the programme):

 - Programme Introduction (then add sub-folders accordingly) – include an introduction to the programme (text or recorded, if recorded include a transcript for accessibility purposes), how the Blackboard site will be used, and, if applicable, induction materials, options information).
-[To make a recording from your desktop, you can use Kaltura which is available in Blackboard.]
+[To make a recording from your desktop, you can use Kaltura which is available through ‘MyMedia’ on the Blackboard welcome page or Panopto, which should be available on your desktop.]

 - Reading List – if you have a programme-level reading list, consider using the Reading List software to create an online list.